Application for Graduation

-Friday, October 2, 2020: For students graduating in the Fall 2020 semester note that in order to ensure your name is printed in the commencement program you must apply for graduation by Friday, October 2, 2020.
+For students graduating in any semester note that in order to ensure your name is printed in the commencement program needed to apply for graduation by the commencement program deadline date.

 - Applying by this date will let the university know a student’s intent for being listed as a candidate for a degree in the commencement program, and will ensure you receive all necessary information regarding the commencement ceremony.